• limn •

 Meaning: To sketch out, to outline in detail, literally or figuratively.

-Notes: This lovely word, made up mostly of three of the most beautiful consonants in English (see The 100 Most Beautiful Words in English, p.
+Notes: This lovely word is made up mostly of three of the most beautiful consonants in English (see The 100 Most Beautiful Words in English, p.
 9), called 'sonorants' for their sonorant sounds.
 This is a word that did not get along with its family (that of illuminate) and went out on its own to become a wholly different word.
-It is now completely Anglicized but hasn't had time to produce a family of its own.
+It is now completely Anglicized, but hasn't had time to produce a family of its own.